KenKundert/quantiphy/README.rst

     Which scale factors to output, generally one would only use familiar scale factors.
 Default is 'TGMkmunpfa'.
 This setting does not affect the scale factors that are recognized when reading number.

+input_sf (str):
+    Which scale factors to recognize when reading a number.
+    Default is 'YZEPTGMk_cmunpfazy'.
+This setting does not affect the scale factors that are used when converting a number to a string.
+By specifying a reduced set of scale factors you can sometimes eliminate the chance that units you need to use will be confused for a scale factor.
+For example, specifying input_sf='GMKk' prevents *1 meter* from being interpreted as 1e-3 eter.

 map_sf (dict, func):
     Use this to change the way individual scale factors are rendered.
 May be